DevExpress-Examples/pdf-document-api-add-link-to-page/Readme.md

 * [Program.cs](./CS/AddLinkToPage/Program.cs) (VB: [Program.vb](./VB/AddLinkToPage/Program.vb))
 <!-- default file list end -->
-# How to add a link to a page
+# PDF Document API - Add a Link to a Page

 This example shows the PDF Document Creation API that is used to programmatically add a link to a page.<br><br>The Universal Subscription or an additional Office File API Subscription is required to use this example in production code.
 Please refer to the <a href="https://www.devexpress.com/Subscriptions/">DevExpress Subscription</a> page for pricing information.